Does a Guru or the Enlightened one feel sadness? Do they actually fall sick?

 It happens to you too, though at a lesser degree.
 When you were a kid, you were afraid of an injection at the Doctor’s clinic.
 But now you are an adult and you are ready to undergo the pain willingly and be done with it.
 You will not scream and shout and cry for hours together like you did when you were a kid.
 It is the same thing.
 A Gnyani has achieved the ultimate maturing of the intellect!

-In a Gnyani/wise man, there will still be reactions in the body but there will be NO suffering in the mind.
+In a Gnyani/wise man, there will still be agitation in the body-mind but the Witness will remain free of suffering.
 All the reactions of the body are apparent only to the onlooker.
 They do not affect the Gnyani for he no longer identifies with the body.

 Can I become like that?